 Published: October 1st 2009 by Pan Macmillan Australia

 A beautifully told and nuanced story about family roots, hope, loss, and life in the middle of a conflict.
 I liked how the multi-faith aspects of the middle-east region are shown through the friendships between different families.
 Hayaat is Muslim, her best friend Samy is Christian and their interactions are heartwarming.

-On their journey to Jerusalem, they also meet Jewish Israeli-American peace activists who bring in another perspective to the experience of occupation.
-Though I was also curious about the perspective that a Jewish youth might have in this story too.
+On their journey to Jerusalem, they also meet Jewish Israeli-American peace activists who bring in another perspective to the experience of occupation on stolen Palestinian land.

 The presence of a multi-generational family, heritage and history are strong threads in this story.
 In particular, Hayaat’s Sitti Zeynab is the heart of this book.
 I love that she passes down her humour, love and wisdom to Hayaat.
 She also confronts the prejudices that can form during a conflict.
 It’s an important reflection she shares with Hayaat.